All Episodes

 It's coming to a road and highway near you soon.

-is nonprofit, and the GIS members have spent thousands of dollars and hours dedicated to researching what they consider to be ghost phenomena.
+The society is non-profit, and the GIS members have spent thousands of dollars and hours dedicated to researching what They consider to be ghost phenomena.

 They realize that EVP is one of the most controversial aspects of ghost research, and that there are many speculations and theories about the spectral voices that have been recorded on audio and videotape.